stockmind/compare-iso/README.md

     ./compare-iso.sh <iso1> <iso2>

-An "isodiff.txt" file containing the diffs will be generated on current directory.
+An "isodiff.txt" file containing the diffs will be generated in current directory.
 Mount of hybrid image on macOs is not yet supported.
 The following script "compare-ubuntu-distro-iso.sh" works only on Linux system for this reason.